chrwoizi/naytrading/README.md

 The web site periodically processes the recorded data using [NAYtrading.Data](NAYtrading.Data) and provides CSV file downloads which are optimized for a neural network.

-With [main.py](NAYtrading.AI/main.py), a convolutional neural network is trained on the processed data, using the price history as input and the user decision as desired output.
+With [main.py](NAYtrading.AI/src/main.py), a convolutional neural network is trained on the processed data, using the price history as input and the user decision as desired output.

-See [NAYtrading.AI](NAYtrading.AI) for an in-depth description on how to install and use [main.py](NAYtrading.AI/main.py).
+See [NAYtrading.AI](NAYtrading.AI) for a description on how to install and use [main.py](NAYtrading.AI/src/main.py).

-With [synth.py](NAYtrading.AI/synth.py), synthetical data can be generated to pre-train the network, potentially increasing accuracy on a small real-world training set.
+With [synth.py](NAYtrading.AI/src/synth.py), synthetical data can be generated to pre-train the network, potentially increasing accuracy on a small real-world training set.

 ## :moneybag: Using the trained network ##

-With [client.py](NAYtrading.AI/client.py), current stock prices are fed into the trained network periodically to find stocks that can be bought or sold based on the user's analysis pattern.
-The application acts as a user on [NAYtrading.Node](NAYtrading.Node), so the gains and losses can be evaluated by logging in on [NAYtrading.Node](NAYtrading.Node) using the same account as [client.py](NAYtrading.AI/client.py).
+With [client.py](NAYtrading.AI/src/client.py), current stock prices are fed into the trained network periodically to find stocks that can be bought or sold based on the user's analysis pattern.
+The application acts as a user on [NAYtrading.Node](NAYtrading.Node), so the gains and losses can be evaluated by logging in on [NAYtrading.Node](NAYtrading.Node) using the same account as [client.py](NAYtrading.AI/src/client.py).
 Also, the trade decisions can be forwarded to a broker using [NAYtrading.Trader](NAYtrading.Trader), making N.A.Y.trading an **automated stock trading system**.

-See [NAYtrading.AI](NAYtrading.AI) for an in-depth description on how to install and use [client.py](NAYtrading.AI/client.py).
+See [NAYtrading.AI](NAYtrading.AI) for a description on how to install and use [client.py](NAYtrading.AI/src/client.py).